Pringlez/Countdown-Solver/README.md

 Google gave me two relevant results on the first page, these are [Cool Project name][2] and [Cool Solver][3].

 ## Words Lists
+I've complied a number of different word lists from different sites and web applications.
+Here is the most up-to date references to these word lists.

 * The following word lists are used by spell checkers and other programs, seems to contain quite extensive lists.
 May not be the best as some words are names of cities, towns and other locations.
-The link to resource is [here.](http://wordlist.aspell.net/dicts)
+The link to the resource [here.](http://wordlist.aspell.net/dicts)
-* Links and lists of words with frequencies, mainly for use in spell checker programs.
-The link to resource is [here.](http://www.kilgarriff.co.uk/bnc-readme.html)
+* Another site that contains lists of words with their frequencies, mainly for use in spell checker programs.
+The link to the resource [here.](http://www.kilgarriff.co.uk/bnc-readme.html)

 ## Python Scripts
 My script is in the files [solver.py](solver.py) in this repository and it works as follows.